 You will need a planter type of vessel.
 Now I’m not saying you NEED to get a llama planter, but I highly recommend it.
 It’s super cute and makes me smile every time I see it.

 I happened to find my llama planter at Staples on clearance, but I think it was a fluke.
-I found the same one here on Amazon, but there’s lots of other planter options on Amazon too if the llama isn’t your thing.
+I found a similar one here on Etsy, but there’s lots of other planter options on Amazon too if the llama isn’t your thing.
 This set of mouse, fox and hedgehog planters is super adorable.

 You could also use a painted mason jar or a small vase you already own.
 No need to spend extra money if you’ve got something that works!